Conference on Child Welfare System part of PBS series, “Failure to Protect”

 - Panel 2: “ASFA Five Years After: What Have the Effects Been?”

 Transcripts from the morning panels will appear on both the FRONTLINE and ICFP Web pages.
-CUSSW faculty and alumni participating in the morning panels were Sheila Kamerman, Brenda McGowan, Jane Waldfogel, Kathryn Conroy, Assistant Dean and Director of Field Education; Zeinab Chahine [’90]; and Gail Nayowith [’81],.
+CUSSW faculty and alumni participating in the morning panels were Sheila Kamerman, Brenda McGowan, Jane Waldfogel, Kathryn Conroy, Assistant Dean and Director of Practicum Learning; Zeinab Chahine [’90]; and Gail Nayowith [’81],.

 The symposium was made possible by grants from the Robert Wood Johnson Foundation and the David and Lucile Packard Foundation.